charlie-sutcliffe/InteractionResearch/README.md

 In this project, we explored various methods for implementing weapon handling and firing interactions within a VR environment.
 By developing and testing different interaction styles, we aimed to understand how each version influences user experience and usability.
 We simulated interactions for the following weapons: a bow and an arrow, a boomerang, and projectiles.
 Each interaction was implemented using multiple techniques to assess their impact on engagement and realism.

+## Interaction Types and Implementations

+1. **Drawing a Bow and Shooting an Arrow**

+   - Users will have the experience of pulling back a virtual bowstring and aiming an arrow, with distinct versions implemented using different combinations of haptic and sonic feedback

+2. **Ball Throwing and Shooting**
+   - Users will have a "player shoot" ability similar to what we had in the Time and Space project.
+They will also be able to pick up and throw balls of various sizes and weights, with larger balls being heavier.

+3. **Throwing and catching a Boomerang**

+   - Users will be able to throw and catch a virtual boomerang through button presses and motion tracked aiming

 ## Interaction Variants

 Each weapon interaction was implemented in the following five distinct ways to gain insights into how each method influences the user experience: